deankoch/UYRW_data/markdown/get_soils.md

 }
 ```

-## Download the SSURGO polygons/dataframes
+## download the SSURGO polygons/dataframes

 Now that we have the SSA codes, we can request SSURGO data from the Soil
 Data Mart.
 This is delivered in a zip archive containing ESRI shapefiles